 Compared to the other two brands, Surfshark is a newer brand and not nearly as flashy as providers like NordVPN or ExpressVPN.
 On the market for a few years now, the company puts an ultra-heavy focus on privacy and security features.
 With its additional security features, especially the kill switch, it’s got far more to offer than the other two brands.

 On top of that, it’s been around long enough to generate some exceptional reviews online; this VPN is a favourite in the tech community.

 And, with its exceptional unblocking capabilities and high security, Surfshark is a win.
 Add that to their 30-day money-back guarantee, and this VPN for India amazes customers.

 Is VPN legal in India? – Yes

 With all the issues around the Internet, there is confusion about whether a VPN is legal in this country.
 It’s important to note that the use of a VPN is NOT illegal in India.

 In fact, no laws exist at this time to outlaw VPN service; as long as you’re not engaging in illegal activities.

 So why is it that VPN service here has such a bad reputation?
 Let’s face it, as soon as you mention ‘VPN’, it’s assumed you need it for illegal use.

 The main reason for this perception is the ease with which a VPN allows you to access blacklisted sites.
 Take pornography, for instance.

-While it is not illegal in India to watch adult pornography, the government has banned porn sites, including Pornhub.
+While it is not illegal in India to watch adult pornography, the country has banned porn sites, including Pornhub.